volodinroman/maya-mirror-shape-deformer/README.md

 - Create a new scene or open an existing one with a mesh that has a symmetrical topology and located in zero coordinates of the world space.

-- Create a copy of this mesh, move it so as you could see it and add some deformations for the one of the symmetrical sides.
+- Create a copy of this mesh, move it so as you could see it and apply some deformations to the one of the symmetrical sides.

 - First select a base mesh (in the center of the scene), then select the second (modified) mesh and run the next script